 Thoughts From Travelworld

 It’s odd, really, how much travel I’ve been doing recently.
-I went nearly a year without any business travel and now it seems like every other day I’m away from home, in a hotel or on an airplane, I even got some yacht stories traveling around which you can visit this blog to read.
+I went nearly a year without any business travel and now it seems like every other day I’m away from home, in a hotel or on an airplane.
 As I write this, I’m (mostly) sober in a hotel room five hundred miles from my home, missing Mrs. Likko’s company and the comforts of home.
 I’m making time to write, though.

 Of course, a cocktail helps, even if it is expensive.